fatonyahmadfauzi/Email-Form-Service/README.md

-# Deploying a Node.js Serverless Function for Brevo on Vercel
+# FAA Form Backend with Node.js Serverless Function for Brevo on Vercel

 This README provides a guide for converting a PHP backend into a Node.js serverless function to use Brevo's email-sending capabilities on Vercel.
 Since Vercel does not support PHP, this approach enables you to run the backend logic effectively in a serverless environment.